CaptainSpof/dotfiles/README.md

 For now, I've tried to replicate my previous Arch installation.
 It's based on plasma.

-I've added a custom derivation for touchégg (touchpad gestures).
+I've added an [overlay](overlays/touchegg.nix) for [touchégg](https://github.com/JoseExposito/touchegg) (touchpad gestures).
 Hopefully I haven't messed it up too much.

-I've added an overlay "locked", I am an update freak, can't wait long before `hey up` my configuration.
-So the locked overlay, is basically a jail for the binary not hitting the cache.
+I've added a [derivation](packages/lightly-qt5.nix) for the qt theme "[Lightly](https://github.com/Luwx/Lightly)".

 I've added a bunch of apps and modules that I used and some that I wish I didn't.
 Configuration for said apps is really scarce (damn you plasma, you're qt and all, but your configuration setup is a mess...)

-I've failed to add to the custom packages the derivation I made for the qt theme "Lightly" (it works on my machine, I know, insult and injury yadiyada for a nixos config)
+I've failed to add an overlay for [krohnkite](https://github.com/esjeon/krohnkite) (a tilling window manager plugins for plasma), I had to install it manually. (it works on my machine, I know, insult and injury yadiyada for a nixos config)

-Same goes for krohnkite (a tilling window manager plugins for plasma), I had to install it manually.

 Next in line is to continue to make sense out of nix, learn some nixops stuff (didn't quite figure out how to remotely build a configuration, maybe nixops will help).
 I'd like to setup a few raspberry pi with nix and maybe nix containers.